-It’s time for an RTD vs Thermocouple showdown.
+There is a fundamental difference among thermistor, RTD and thermocouple.
 Most industrial applications use either an RTD or a thermocouple to measure temperature but thermistors are also very common.
 Although these three temperature sensors do the same thing, they have their own characteristics and applications.

 Thermistor vs RTD vs Thermocouple working principles

-The operating principle dictates how a sensor works.
+The working principle dictates how a sensor works.
 An RTD, short for resistance temperature detector, uses electrical resistance to measure temperature.
-And a thermocouple reads the electromagnetic force created between two dissimilar metals joined together, also known as the Seebeck effect.
+A thermocouple reads the electromagnetic force created between two dissimilar metals joined together, also known as the Seebeck effect.
 Thermistors are temperature-sensitive resistors that use resistance to measure temperature.

 Thermistor vs RTD vs Thermocouple comparison

 Accuracy is considered one of the major factors in the selection of temperature sensors.
-Depending on your application, an accuracy of the temperature sensors is selected.
+Depending on your application, accuracy of the temperature sensors is selected.

 In the case of RTD, IEC 60751 specifies the ideal temperature and resistance output relationship.
 RTD possesses four accuracy classes- Class A, Class B, Class ⅓ DIN, and Class 1/10 DIN.

 Class A and B allow a tolerance of ±(0.15+0.002 * T) & ±(0.3+0.005 * T) however, Class ⅓ DIN and Class 1/10 DIN allow a tolerance of ±(0.1+0.00167 * T) & v(0.03+0.0007 * T) respectively.